 Giovanni Giacometti, Vue de Capolago, Musee D’Orsay.

-What motivates people to visit a musuem?
+What motivates people to visit a museum?
 And then once you determine their motivations, how do you create programs to keep them coming and convince them to become members?
-I’m working with Sarah Schroth and Kristen Greenaway to answer these questions – all in service of the support of this exceptional museum on the Duke campus and in the Durham community.
+I’ve recently completed an engagement with director Sarah Schroth to answer these questions – all in service of the support of this exceptional museum on the Duke campus and in the Durham community.

 I have a bias, but I think “look and feel” – from promotional efforts to the design of the building you or your customers come to – plays a significant role in a company’s success.
 Apple is the obvious example, but here is another: